-Sets the total delay time from KEY OUT going low (or onset of external amp keying) to the beginning of the driving RF waveform.
+Sets the total delay time from KEY OUT (or onset of transmit keying) to the beginning of the RF waveform.
 (The minimum value shown reflects hardware constraints.)
 Use the smallest value that allows for clean switching of external equipment, typically a linear amplifier with a slow T/R relay.
-Verify by listening on another redeiver to the CW signal produced by your amp.
-Large values may interact with CW timing at faster code speeds.
+Large values may interact with CW timing.